asavagar/uk-covid19-firm-creation/content/post/2021-03-24-ReutersVID/index.md

 ---
-title: Does pandemic influence new businesses? [vid]
+title: Does the pandemic influence new businesses? [vid]
 date: 2021-03-24
 author:
  - Yannis Galanakis